samjwill/nvim-unception/README.md

 A plugin that leverages Neovim's ***native*** `client-server` feature to make opening files from within Neovim's terminal emulator without experiencing weird behavior easier and completely automatic.

-Terminals will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
+Terminal buffers will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
 Instead, the desired files and directories will be opened by the "host" Neovim session, and which leverages `:argedit` to update its own arguments.